shreyas36/Piano-Tiles/README.md

 # Piano-Tiles
-piano tiles game
+Piano tiles game

-pc version of piano tiles game in python using pygame library.
+PC version of piano tiles game in python using pygame library.
-Speed of the tiles increases with each click
+Speed of the tiles increases with each click.